 school with Margaret, the Daughter of George.
 The neighbour tells a tale

 of seeing him staggering home on Friday nights with a large red nose.

-to New Zealand Vintage Tool Collectors Club to see more pictures of
+this link to New Zealand Vintage Tool Collectors Club to see more pictures of

-George Fraser Planes
+George Fraser Planes.

 More information on George Fraser, published in 1993.